Pre-training Language Models for Comparative Reasoning: Pre-training Framework

 \subsection{Pre-training Tasks and Objectives}

-We propose three comparative pre-training tasks, including comparative answer generation, QA pairs generation, and summary generation.
-They are all text generation tasks, which fit the architectures of popular language models such as BART and T5 very well.
-We unify the pre-training tasks with task specific prompts, as shown in Table \ref{tab:multitask}.
+In this section, we describe three comparative pre-training tasks used to train LMs.
+They are all text generation tasks, which align seamlessly with architectures of widely used language models such as BART and T5.
+We unify them with task-specific prompts in a multi-task setting, shown in Table \ref{tab:multitask}.

-\subsubsection{Comparative answer generation}
+\subsubsection{Comparative Answer Generation}

-We concatenate the synthesized comparative questions and the two documents as input.
-The model is trained to generate the corresponding answer.
-This task not only activates the attention mechanism between the question and relevant contexts in each document, more importantly, it encourages the interaction between both documents, which is essential to make the comparison.
-We define the loss function for a training sample as

-in which $\mathcal{T}$ is a set of QA pairs derived from the templates. and $P(\cdot)$ is the predicted probability.
+To train the LM with the ability to answer comparative questions, given a comparative question, we concatenate it with the documents $D_1,D_2$ as input, and then train the model to generate the corresponding answer.
+This task not only requires the model to find relevant contexts to the question in each single document, more importantly, it requires the interaction between both documents to make the comparison.
+We define the loss function as: in which $\mathcal{T}$ is a set of QA pairs derived from the templates. and $P(\cdot)$ is the predicted probability.

-\subsubsection{Comparative QA pairs generation}
+\subsubsection{Comparative QA Pairs Generation}

 Given two documents, the model is required to generate comparative questions and answers.
-By learning to generate comparative questions, the model learns to attend to both documents and reason about common and valuable properties of the two entities:
+With this objective, the model learns to attend to both documents, identify the comparable properties of two entities and ask meaningful questions:

-\subsubsection{Comparative summary generation}
+\subsubsection{Comparative Summary Generation}

-Given two documents, the model is tasked with generating short comparative summaries that represent the comparable statements:
+Comparative summarization aims at generating summaries that highlight the similarities or differences between two entities given their descriptions.
+Given two documents, the model is tasked with generating short comparative summaries that represent the comparable statements: where $\mathcal{S}$ is the set of summaries from quintuple textualization.